-The contributions of this work are both related to research on displacement and to the econometric technique used for the analysis.
-Regarding the knowledge of displacement in Mexico, this article adds to the almost inexistent quantitative literature of IDPs in the country.
-The phenomenon has been described qualitatively in academic articles (see Durin, 2012; Velázquez, 2012), and using anecdotal information in articles published on newspapers and political opinion magazines.
-However, since there is no registry or other source of data to quantify the number of IDPs, quantitative efforts are limited (a description of these articles is included in section two below).
-On the other hand, this paper uses the existent counterfactual literature in an innovative way to estimate the potential wages individually for each migrant if she/he would have decided not to migrate.
-In contrast with traditional migration studies that calculate the wages as an average for each region (see Harris & Todaro, 1970; or Lall et al., 2006 for a review), we consider that each wage depends mainly on the individual characteristics of workers and how these characteristics are evaluated at the local job markets.
+Using the existent counterfactual literature in an innovative way and three different data sets, this paper estimates the potential wages individually for each migrant if she/ he would have decided not to migrate and, consequently, the probability of different migration flows within Mexican states.
+In contrast with traditional migration studies that calculate the wages as an average for each region (see Harris and Todaro 1970; or Lall, Seldod, and Shalizi 2006 for a review), we consider that each wage depends mainly on the individual characteristics of workers and how these characteristics are monetarily evaluated at the local job markets.
 This econometric approach can be extended to other countries with similar data constraints.

-The findings of this article suggest that there are two different internal migration flows in Mexico: the first one is the migration from nonviolent to violent states, and the second one is the migration from violent to nonviolent states (the categorization of violent and nonviolent states is explained in section three below).
-The main determinants for migration in the economic migration theory, i.e. economic opportunities and education, are not explaining migration from violent states to nonviolent states.
-Moreover, when the model controls for differences in the costof-living level it is observed that people migrating from violent to nonviolent states are willing to migrate even if the destination has more expensive living prices, situation not observed in the case of migrants moving from nonviolent to violent states.
-For the latter, the economic migration expectations are fulfilled: the wage differential and the level of education are the main determinants for the migration decision.
+The findings of this article suggest that there are two different internal migration flows in Mexico: the first one is the migration from nonviolent to violent states, and the second one is the migration from violent to nonviolent states (the categorisation of violent and nonviolent states is explained in section three below).
+The main determinants for migration in the economic migration theory, that is, economic opportunities and education, are not explaining migration from violent states to nonviolent states.
+Moreover, when the model controls for differences in the cost-of-living level, it is observed that people migrating from violent to nonviolent states are willing to move even if the destination has more expensive living prices, situation not observed in the case of migrants moving from nonviolent to violent states.
+For the latter, the economic migration expectations are fulfilled: the wage differential and the level of education are the main determinants of the migration decision.

 The results of this article are relevant because of the consequences that migration due to violence could have.
 According to our results, the noneconomic factors seem to play a role, and specifically the violence appears as a relevant factor to explain migration from violent to nonviolent states.
 If this is the case, it is imperative to assess the social and economic consequences caused by this migration: not only a humanitarian crisis could be generated in the recipient locations, but also, it could break the equilibrium of the local job markets in the places of origin and destination.
 Although Mexico does not have an official registry for measuring displacement, if the phenomenon truly exists, this lack of information implies a limited knowledge about the reasons behind this migration, especially those related to the economic perspectives faced by migrants in their new localities.
-We sustain that, in order to evaluate the total cost of the displacement due to violence, it is important, not only to recognize the social cost faced by this population, but also the potential loses on economic welfare.
+We sustain that, in order to evaluate the total cost of the displacement due to violence, it is important, not only to recognise the social cost faced by this population, but also the potential loses on economic welfare.

-The rest of the paper is organized as follows: section two below summarizes the main literature on forced displacement in Latin America.
-Section three describes the data used in the empirical approach.
-The econometric models are explained in section four.
-Section five analyses the results and section six concludes and provides policy implications for the case of Mexico.
+The rest of the paper is organised as follows: Section 2 below summarises the main literature on forced displacement in Latin America.
+Section 3 describes the data used in the empirical approach.
+The econometric models are explained in Section 4.
+Section 5 analyses the results and Section 6 concludes and provides policy implications for the case of Mexico.